 This is not unlike Paul's first epistle to Timothy, or even his second for that matter.
-Go back to chapter 1 of 1 Timothy and see the similar words in verse 3, "I urge you upon my departure from Macedonia, remain on at Ephesus in order that you may instruct certain men not to teach strange doctrines, nor to pay attention to myths, and endless genealogies which give rise to mere speculation rather than furthering the administration of God which is by faith.
+Go back to chapter 1 of 1 Timothy and see the similar words in verse 3, "I urge you upon my departure for Macedonia, remain on at Ephesus in order that you may instruct certain men not to teach strange doctrines, nor to pay attention to myths and endless genealogies, which give rise to mere speculation rather than furthering the administration of God which is by faith.
 But the goal of our instruction is love from a pure heart and a good conscience and a sincere faith.
-For some men straying from these things have turned aside to fruitless discussion, wanting to be teachers of the law even though they do not understand either what they are saying or the matters about which they make confident assertions."
+For some men, straying from these things, have turned aside to fruitless discussion, wanting to be teachers of the Law, even though they do not understand either what they are saying or the matters about which they make confident assertions."

 In other words, Paul says, "Timothy, if you're going to do the work in Ephesus, if you're going to strengthen the church, you too must silence those who teach error."
 And he says the same thing to Titus.

 Some of us have already had our mouths shut.
-You say, "What do you mean by that?"
-Romans 3:19 says that God when He brings us to the conviction of sin by understanding His law and our own sinfulness stops our mouths.
-Stops our mouths from blasphemy, yes...and stops our mouths from silly, foolish, untrue claims to self-righteousness.
+"What do you mean by that?"
+Romans 3:19 says that God, when He brings us to the conviction of sin by understanding His Law and our own sinfulness, stops our mouths.
+Stops our mouths from blasphemy, yes, and stops our mouths from silly, foolish, untrue claims to self-righteousness.

 But in the meantime, we must silence them.
-How we going to do that?
+How’re we going to do that?
 Let me suggest three ways.
 Number one, we silence them by revoking their right to teach or speak.
 We can silence them by revoking their right to speak.
-That is to say we give them no platform.
+That is to say, we give them no platform.
 We give them no opportunity.
 We take away the privilege of teaching.
 Scripture always shows us how God protects His people from the teaching of error.
-He never desires that they be exposed to it in the name of equal time, or in the name of open mindedness, or in the name of academia and scholarship.
+He never desires that they be exposed to it in the name of “equal time,” or in the name of “open mindedness,” or in the name of “academia and scholarship.”
 We can silence them by giving them no place to speak.

 We can silence them by taking away their platform.
 We don't do that in our day.
 We put them on radio.
 We put them on TV.
 We publish their books.
 We let them have rallies in our churches.
 We propagate their tapes.